-Intergenerational Young Theaterworks program for East L.A. highest-risk youth!Greatest-risk students interview significant Chicano elders and collaboratively create short plays based on their lives and stories.
+An intergenerational Young Theaterworks (YT) program for East L.A. greatest-risk youth in which students interviewed significant Chicana/o elders.
+They then collaboratively created 14 short plays based on these interviews over the course of 5 years.
 In 2016, a selection of these plays were chosen to form the basis of a new script titled I:Witness.

-For the first time in the history of the YT program, our student-written play was produced as a full production!
-Featured elders in the script included filmmaker Jesus Treviño, poets Marisela Norte and Gloria Enedina Alvarez, and muralist/visual aritst Yreina Cervantez.
-The Spring premiere was presented at Plaza de la Raza's Margo Albert Theatre.
+For the first time in the history of the YT program, a student-written play was produced as a full production in April, 2017.
+The I: Witness script featured filmmaker Jesus Treviño, poets Marisela Norte and Gloria Enedina Alvarez, and muralist/visual aritst Yreina Cervantez.
+Presented at Plaza de la Raza's Margo Albert Theatre, the production included student and professional actors.

 Now more than ever Latino youth need to be inspired to fulfill their academic promise.
 With nearly double the national dropout rate, Latino public high school students need to be empowered to graduate.